proboscide99/Z80-MBC2-V/Firmware/README.md

 ## Why MightyCore 2.2.2?

-* Older versions lack functionalities required for this project (such as the ability to configure the serial buffer size).
+* Older versions lack functionalities required for this project (such as the ability to configure the serial buffer size)
-* Newer versions (starting from v3.x) replaced the classic Optiboot bootloader with a new one called Urboot.
+* Newer versions (starting from v3.x) replaced the Optiboot bootloader with Urboot, which is not compatible with Arduino IDE 1.8.19
-* Urboot requires AVRDUDE 7.x or higher, whereas Arduino IDE 1.8.19 uses AVRDUDE 6.3, making them incompatible.

 > [!NOTE]
 > MightyCore v2.2.2 can be easily found online.
 A copy of the archive is also included in this repository.